Text Link

 Another aptly-named type of psychotherapy, group therapy involves one or more therapists working with several people at once.

 Sessions can be open, with new participants welcome to join any time, or closed, and accessible only to invited members.
-Groups can also include strangers, family members, or members of the same treatment program.

 Aside from a source of socialization, group therapy sessions can also help by providing: